williswangy/mutiple_domains_sentiment_anaysis/README.md

 # Transfer Learning for Sentiment Analysis

-This Jupyter notebook explores the application of transfer learning techniques for sentiment analysis.
-The primary goal is to leverage pretrain word embedding and pretrain language models and adapt them to our sentiment anaysis task for multiple domains.
+This Jupyter notebook explores the use of transfer learning techniques for sentiment analysis.
+The goal is to use pre-trained word embeddings and language models to train a sentiment analysis model for multiple domains.

-## Project Structures
+The notebook is structured as follows:

-* **Google Drive Import:** This section is dedicated to importing necessary datasets from Google Drive.
-Ensure you have the required datasets in your drive and provide necessary permissions.
+* **Google Drive Import:** This section imports the necessary datasets from Google Drive.
-* **Distribution of Sentiment Labels:** Before diving into model training, it's crucial to understand the distribution of sentiment labels in our training data.
-This section provides a visual overview of the dataset's composition.
+* **Distribution of Sentiment Labels:** This section visualizes the distribution of sentiment labels in the training data.
-* **ETL Pipeline:** Data is the backbone of any machine learning project.
-This section details the Extract, Transform, Load (ETL) process, ensuring that the data is clean and ready for model training.
-The notebook employs the `DataPreprocessor` class to facilitate these transformations.
+* **ETL Pipeline:** This section cleans and prepares the data for model training.
-* **Data Sampling, Train-Test Split, and Preparation:** Proper data splitting and preparation are essential for unbiased model evaluation.
-This section covers the steps involved in sampling the data, splitting it into training and test sets, and additional preparations for model training.
+* **Data Sampling, Train-Test Split, and Preparation:** This section splits the data into training and test sets and prepares the data for model training.
-* **TFIDF - SUPPORT VECTOR MACHINE TRAINING:** This section covers the baseline model for the project.
+* **TFIDF - SUPPORT VECTOR MACHINE TRAINING:** This section trains a baseline model using TFIDF and support vector machines.
-* **TrainEval_Word2Vec_BiGRU_LSTM_Attention_EarlyStop:** This is the pretrain wordembedding that compared the performance of the `Word2vec`, `Fasttest`, and `Glove` Shared Layer.
+* **TrainEval_Word2Vec_BiGRU_LSTM_Attention_EarlyStop:** This section trains a model using pre-trained word embeddings and BiGRU, LSTM, and attention layers.
-* **DistilBERT:** This is the pretrain language model that utilise the performance of the `distilbert`.
+* **DistilBERT:** This section trains a model using the DistilBERT pre-trained language model.
-* **Statistic:** This is the section where the statistic tests experiment.
+* **Statistic:** This section performs statistical tests on the results of the experiments.